antpas/JavaFinalProject/README.md

 * Instructions for installing LibGDX are here:
  *  https://github.com/libgdx/libgdx/wiki/Setting-up-your-Development-Environment-(Eclipse,-Intellij-IDEA,-NetBeans)

+# Sources
 In order to learn how to program a game in Java I used this tutorial.
 Basic layouts and coding format were used for inspiration in my game.
   That tutorial can be found here: https://github.com/libgdx/libgdx/wiki/A-simple-game

+# Running the game
-The Java file can be found in this GitHub repository, under JavaFinalProject/core/src/com/mygdx/game/MyGdxGame.java
+The Java file can be found in this GitHub repository, under JavaFinalProject/Game Files/core/src/com/mygdx/game/MyGdxGame.java
+* You only need to download the files contained within Game Files to run the game on Eclipse
+* You can also download the .APK within main repo folder to play the game on an Android phone

+#What's in the repo?
 Included in this repository:
 * The .apk so that you can download the app and run it yourself.
 * ProjectTimeline.doc